Looking for the best gondola ride in Venice? In this article, we share our top tips for a better Venice gondola experience. Find out!

 Good to know: Unless you pre-book a gondola tour, you’ll have to pay cash for your gondola ride.
 So make sure you have enough money on you.

-Private Venice gondola tours that you can pre-book online are usually more expensive than the official rates.
+Private Venice gondola tours that you can pre-book online are usually a bit more expensive than the official rates.
 Shared tours are usually cheaper online.
 The only reason to book a private gondola tour in advance would be if you are short on time and want to be absolutely sure that you can do it at a specific time and place.
 If you do want to book your gondola tour in Venice, you can find the best deals here.

 6. Save money by taking a shared gondola